 Initial Administrative Approval: 9/2011 Next Review Date: 3/2015

-Brighton Center for Recovery is an abstinence based chemical dependency treatment facility, which does not allow patients to use marijuana for any purpose while in treatment at any level of care.
-If a patient’s Medical Marijuana Program Card (MMPC) was issued for the treatment of chronic non malignant pain the patient will have a pain management consult completed.
-Depending on the patients clinical condition the consultation will be completed prior to or during their hospitalization or arrangements will be made for the consultation to be completed as soon as possible following discharge.
-During hospitalization at Brighton patients will receive other pain management modalities including non-addictive medications.
-Patients who had their MMPC issued for treatment of other diagnoses will receive alternative treatment for their symptoms including non-addictive medications.
+Brighton Center for Recovery (BCR) is an abstinence based chemical dependency treatment facility, which does not allow patients to use marijuana for any purpose while in treatment at any level of care.
+If a patient’s Medical Marijuana Program Card (MMPC) was issued for the treatment of chronic nonmalignant pain, the patient will have a pain management consultation completed.
+Depending on the patient’s clinical condition, the consultation will be completed prior to or during their hospitalization or arrangements will be made for the consultation to be completed as soon as possible following discharge.
+During hospitalization at BCR, patients will receive other pain management modalities including non-addictive medications.
+Patients who had their MMPC issued for treatment of other diagnoses will receive alternative treatment for their symptoms, including non-addictive medications.

-Treatment Staff will confiscate any marijuana found and assist in determining to whom the drug belonged.
+Confiscates any marijuana found and assists in determining to whom the drug belonged.
 The drug will be destroyed according to policy.
 The clinical team will re-assess the disposition of the patient possessing the drug with the team’s decision noted in the electronic medical record.

 |9/11: Dr. Gehrke|

 6/14: J. Berger M.D.